Review and Improvement of the Finite Moment Problem

 a): The 4N × 4N ill-conditioned linear system needed for the above cubic splines approach is replaced by (N+3) × (N+3) system, and in general, we need N+k equations for B-splines of degree k.

-The work is organized as follows.
-Proposed methods are presented in Section 2.
+The work is organized as follows the proposed methods are presented in Section 2.

 Section 3 is concerned with experiments and discussion.
 Finally, in the last section, the conclusion is presented.